Treating insect bites

 3. Treating a bite

-Sometimes you won’t even notice an insect bite, but there are insect bites that cause pain, swelling, redness, irritation and itching.
-Bites and stings by other vermin can also cause quite a bother.
-It is important to get the right treatment after an insect or tick bite.
-Often you can do many things to relieve the pain or itching.
+Sometimes you don’t even notice an insect bite, but some insects can cause pain, swelling, redness, irritation, and itching.
+The bite or sting of other pests can also be quite painful.
+It’s important to get the right treatment after an insect or tick bite.
+You can often take steps yourself to relieve the pain or itching.

-If you do don’t take the right measures to prevent bites or stings, you may get an insect bite.
-By mosquitoes, spiders and ticks, but also by jellyfish and scorpions.
-Even after taking preventative measures, you may still get bitten or stung, but the chances are significantly reduced.
+If you don’t take enough precautions to prevent bites or stings, you could end up getting an insect bite.
+Think of mosquitoes, spiders, and ticks, but also jellyfish or scorpions.
+Even after taking the necessary protective measures, this can still happen, but the risk of a bite or sting is much lower.

-Fortunately, Care Plus® products are effective and can help you treat a bite or sting.
-Not only insects but also jellyfish can sting with very painful consequences.
-In case of a tick bite, it is essential that you are alert and choose the right treatment.
+Fortunately, Care Plus® offers effective products that can help you treat a bite or sting.
+Not only insects, but also jellyfish can sting uncomfortably with painful consequences.
+In the event of a tick bite, it is also essential that you are alert and ensure appropriate treatment is provided.

 First aid for insect bites